 • Coordinates and Map: 46.79034810589519, 17.18670859743909

-• Hévíz is located 185 km from Budapest and about 5-6 km from the city of Keszthely.
-The latter will be referenced later.
+• Hévíz is located about 185 km from Budapest and only 5–6 km from the town of Keszthely.

 pedestrian street in Hévíz

-Hévíz has pedestrian streets, a market, a supermarket, and numerous eateries.
+You’ll find a few pedestrian streets, a local market, a supermarket, and countless cozy cafés.

-Interesting fact: Hévíz gained city status only in 1996; before that, it was just a village.
+Interesting fact: Hévíz officially became a town only in 1996.
+Before that, it was just a village.

 Important:

-The easiest way is by car: a 2-hour drive on good roads.
-Renting a car in Hungary is pleasant, safe, and allows you to explore more than public transport.
+The easiest option is to drive: about two hours on good roads and you’re there.
+Renting a car in Hungary is pleasant, safe, and gives you the freedom to explore many more amazing places than public transport would allow.

 Bus schedule Budapest Heviz

-For example, in December, there are eight daily buses from Budapest.
-In summer, there are more than ten.
+For example, in December there are about eight buses daily from Budapest; in summer, more than ten.

 What to see in Heviz attractions

-Festetics Palace in Keszthely is open year-round, just 6 km from Hévíz.
+The Festetics Palace in Keszthely is open year-round and located just 6 km from Hévíz.

-The most popular accommodations in Hévíz are small hotels with 5-20 rooms.
-The choice of where to stay doesn’t matter much as everything is close.
-There are also many options for apartments in private houses.
-In some houses, owners live in one part while renting out the other with a separate entrance.
+The most popular type of accommodation in Hévíz is small boutique hotels with 5–15 rooms.
+Location doesn’t really matter — everything in town is close by.
+There are also many apartments within private houses, where the owners live in one part and rent out another with a separate entrance.

 heviz hungary

-• If you stay in a hotel, there won’t be a kitchen; at most, there might be a kettle in the room.
-Look for options that provide breakfast; it’s convenient since eateries in Hévíz aren’t open in the morning.
+• If you stay in a hotel, you usually won’t have a kitchen — at best, a kettle in your room.
+Choose an option with breakfast included, as most cafés in Hévíz are closed in the morning.

-• If you need a kitchen, specifically look for apartments.
+• If you need a kitchen, look specifically for apartments in the private sector.

 hungary heviz prices

-Where to Eat in Hévíz: Restaurants and Fast Food
+Where to Eat in Hévíz: Restaurants and Street Food

-• On the main square (also the main parking area), you’ll find a cluster of Hungarian restaurants serving homemade wine, goulash, and pörkölt.
-There are about 6 or 7 establishments in a row.
-One of the coolest ones is Kocsi Csárda.
+• On the main square (which also serves as the main parking area) there’s a cluster of cozy Hungarian restaurants.
+They pour local house wine and always have goulash and pörkölt on the menu.
+There are about six or seven restaurants in a row.
+One of the best is Kocsi Csárda (46.792000240217384, 17.191948811658456).

 Hungary Heviz treatment

-Now let’s move on to Hévíz’s main attraction.
+Now we move on to the main attraction of Hévíz.

-• The water in the lake comes entirely from a thermal underground spring, completely renewing every 48 hours.
+• The water comes entirely from a thermal spring and is completely renewed every 48 hours.

-On the lake is the Tófürdő thermal complex, a therapeutic and recreational facility.
+On the lake sits the Tófürdő therapeutic and recreational complex, built directly over the source.

 hungary lake treatment and sanatorium